ConteAlmaviva/ibarmod/README.md

 ![Modified_battlemod](/screenshots/battlemod_comment.png)

 Finally, this also allows you to put the level of your current target in chat with %%level%%, similar to how \<t\> will put the name of your current target in chat.
+This can be useful for EXP and merit parties, letting other party members know what to expect in terms of mob difficulty and EXP/LP gain.
 See below:

 ![party_message](/screenshots/current_target_level.png)